davidlj95/ngx/projects/ngx-meta/docs/content/guides/metadata-values-json.md

 ```

 The `#!html <title>` element set by [standard module] will contain `Standard title`.
 But other modules , like [Open Graph module] will use `Global title` instead.
 So if [Open Graph module](open-graph.md) is present, the title property element will be `#!html <meta property='og:title' content='Global title'`.
 Of course, you could also set a specific title for Open Graph too.

-## Module types convention

-By convention, each module exports a type named `XMetadata` (where `X` is the name of the module).
-So you can know what each metadata each module can set.

 ## Next steps